Antiz96/antiz.fr/content/blog/website-workflow.md

 - The test job:

-The [test job](https://github.com/Antiz96/antiz.fr/blob/main/.github/workflows/CI.yml) automatically runs a bunch of tests/linters against the website's files in the repository, to make sure the changes I made are correctly written/syntaxed.
+The [test job](https://github.com/Antiz96/antiz.fr/blob/main/.github/workflows/CI.yml) automatically runs a bunch of tests / linters against the website's files in the repository, to make sure the changes I made are correctly written / syntaxed.

 ### CD